La Roue, Brussels: La Roue/Het Rad garden city

-In 1907, the Foyer Anderlechtois housing cooperative was founded.
+In 1907, the Foyer Anderlechtois/Anderlechtse Haard housing cooperative was founded.
 The cooperative decided to construct a garden city in the area.
 Construction was quickly halted by World War I and only resumed in earnest from 1920 onwards.
 The design of the 688 single-family houses was entrusted to a group of architects, including Antoine Pompe, under the leadership of Jean-Jules Eggericx and the urban planner Louis Van der Swaelmen.
 The project became a testing ground for new construction techniques and materials.
 The homogeneous ensemble comprised nearly sixty different house models, each featuring a common room, laundry, two storage spaces, three bedrooms, an attic, and a garden of approximately 50 m2.

 The garden city was organised around a large communal green space called the Plaine des Loisirs/Lustplein ("Leisure Plain"), which serves as a social and recreational hub.
 A primary school was built on part of this area.
 Nearby streets were given names reflecting the struggles of the working class, such as the Rue des Huit Heures/Achturenstraat ("Eight Hours Street"), the Avenue des Droits de l'Homme/Mensenrechtenlaan ("Human Rights Avenue"), the Rue de la Solidarité/Solidariteitsstraat ("Solidarity Street"), and the Rue de l'Émancipation/Ontvoogdingsstraat ("Emancipation Street").